dortania/OpenCore-Install-Guide/why-oc.md

 So please do not see the version number as a hindrance, instead as something to look forward to.

-## Does OpenCore always inject SMBIOS and ACPI data into other OSes
+## Does OpenCore always inject SMBIOS and ACPI data into other OSes?

 By default, OpenCore will assume that all OSes should be treated equally in regards to ACPI and SMBIOS information.
 The reason for this thinking consists of three parts: